sakshiverma20/Python-Assignments/README.md

 # Python-Assignments
-This repository contains solutions for Assignment-1 (Task 1 and Task 2).
+This repository contains solutions for Assignments.

 ### ASSIGNMENT- 01
 ## Task 1